tbrowder/Holidays-Miscellaneous/README.md

   * Pearl Harbor Day - December 7

-Holidays marked with a leading '*' are classified as 'calculated' holidays since their observed date vary from year to year and this module uses module **Date::Utils** for the calculation.
+Holidays marked with a leading '*' are classified as 'calculated' holidays since their observed dates vary from year to year.
+This module uses module **Date::Utils** for that calculation.

 The holidays without the leading asterisk are classified as 'directed' or 'fixed' since they are always on fixed dates.